alextkalinka/delboy/README.md

 ```

-To plot validation performance next to original data showing the false-positive decision boundary (axes limits can be controlled with `xlim` and `ylim` arguments):
+To plot validation performance next to original data showing the false-positive decision boundary (axes limits can be controlled using the `xlim` and `ylim` arguments):

 ```r
 plot(db, type = "fc_expr")